bbk-pij-2012-20/JavaExercises/README.md

 =============

-These are series of coding tasks I undertook as part of the 'Programming in Java' module run by Dr Santos and Dr Keith L Mannock and Sokratis Karkalas at Birkbeck College London.
+These are series of coding tasks I undertook as part of the 'Programming in Java' module run by Dr Keith L Mannock, Sokratis Karkalas and Dr Sergio G Santos  at Birkbeck College London.
-The questions were put together by Dr Santos.
+(The questions were put together by Dr Santos).

 They constitute more than 200 hours of coding/learning time.